zimmermann-kogadeeva-group/OmicsPredocCourse/README.md

 ## Background

+**Multi-omics practical with a focus on Bulk RNAseq: Investigating the mechanisms of antibiotic resistance in human pathogens with multi-omics approaches (genomics, transcriptomics, proteomics)**

-Collaboration with Dr. Baharak Babouee Flury, MD, Infectiologist from Kantonsspital St. Gallen, Switzerland.
+**Scenario**: you are a computational biologist who has set up a collaboration with a clinical scientist: Dr. Baharak Babouee Flury, MD, Infectiologist from Kantonsspital St. Gallen, Switzerland.

-**Goal**: Investigate potential mechanisms of antibiotic resistance development and cross-resistance in Pseudomonas aeruginosa strains isolated form patient samples.
+**Goal**: Your goal is to investigate potential mechanisms of antibiotic resistance development and cross-resistance in Pseudomonas aeruginosa strains isolated from patient samples.

-**Study design**:

-1. Eight strains of P. aeruginosa were isolated from patient samples.
-Strain
-   IDs: 083.2, 090.3, 095.3, 678.3, 804.2, 816.3
-2. Strains were passaged in either of the two antibiotics: ceftazidime avibactam and meropenem.
-3. After 18 days of passageing, the evolved strains were collected.
-For each strain, the parent strain, strain evolved in meropenem, and strain evolved in ceftazidime avibactam (ID with P, M or C) were tested for resistance to meropenem and ceftazidime (MIC, minimal inhibitory concentration, was calculated for each strain in each drug).
-4. Each of the three versions of the six strains were profiled as follows:
-    1. Full genome sequencing to identify mutations
-    2. Transcriptomic analysis
-    3. Proteomic analysis
+**Data**: The collaborators performed experimental evolution of the isolated strains under exposure to two different antibiotics, measured antibiotic resistance levels of the different strains, and collected genomics, transcriptomics and proteomics measurements for the parent and the evolved strains.

+**Methods**:

+**You will learn how to:**
+- Perform bulk RNAseq analysis (running on the EMBL cluster)
+- Manage your code and scripts (with git and SnakeMake pipelines)
+- Perform differential analysis of gene expression
+- Perform dimensionality reduction with Principal Component Analysis
+- Build simple machine learning models to predict antibiotic resistance based on gene expression profiles and identify genes associated with resistance
+- (optional) Perform differential analysis of a proteomics dataset
+- (optional) Investigate inconsistencies in the experimental data

 The schematic diagram of the experimental setup
 ![exp_setup](./Data/exp_setup.png)